PipkinPollywog/solinia-docs/content/en/docs/Quests/Utra - Golden Path.md

 Darlan Cavediver says ‘Darlan Cavediver, Legendary explorer and Private Investigator at your service!
 What ancient wonders and lost treasures are you and I to find?
 What songs will the bards sing of our extraordinary adventures?
 For a small bag of gold you can hire my outstanding abilities and your troubles, no matter how great, shall be no more!’

-You give 'Darlan Cavediver' a bag of gold coins
+You give 'Darlan Cavediver' Xugs Bag of Gold Coins

 Darlan Cavediver says 'What luck!
 Such a day in such a place we two were to cross paths!
 Maybe we have met before?
 No matter!
 What matters is we are here together now.
 Me, a legendary explorer and you, a person, together to begin a grand adventure across the vast oceans of this world, riches and treasures await, great stories to be written and all for an affordable, renewable payment plan'